dtolpin/offtopia.net/content/posts/pages-per-visit.md

 ## Probabilistic programs

-The code of the programs is at [bitbucket.org/probprog/ppv-pp-paper](http://bitbucket.org/probprog/ppv-pp-paper).
+> The program code is at [bitbucket.org/probprog/ppv-pp-paper](http://bitbucket.org/probprog/ppv-pp-paper), in the `notebooks` folder.

 ### Prototype in Anglican